browserengineering/book/book/embeds.md

 Based on your experience with prior chapters, you can probably guess how to add images to our browser's layout and paint process.
-We'll need to create an `ImageLayout` method; add a new `image` case to `BlockLayout`'s `recurse` method; and make sure the `ImageLayout`'s `paint` method generates a `DrawImage` command.
+We'll need to create an `ImageLayout` method; add a new `image` case to `BlockLayout`'s `recurse` method; and generates a `DrawImage` command from `ImageLayout`'s `paint` method.

 As we do this, you might recall doing something very similar for `<input>` elements.
-In fact, text areas and buttons are very similar to images: both are leaf nodes of the DOM, placed into lines, affect the text baselines, and paint custom content.[^atomic-inline] Since they are so similar, let's try to reuse the same code for both.
+In fact, text areas and buttons are very similar to images: both are leaf nodes of the DOM, placed into lines, affected by text baselines, and painting custom content.[^atomic-inline] Since they are so similar, let's try to reuse the same code for both.

 [^atomic-inline]: Images aren't quite like *text* because text node is